Fellows balance intensive on-site writing projects with classes,

 Each composer is given a studio in which to work, and a key to the Hawthorne Cottage, where most composition classes are held and which contains two computers with internet access and the latest composition software, a grand piano, and stereo equipment.

-NEW IN 2017: Beginning in 2017 the Santa Fe Chamber Music Festival will invite one composer from a recent Tanglewood Music Center composition class to participate in its Young Composer String Quartet Program.
-This will entail composing a 6-8 minute string quartet for the Flux Quartet; the commission will entail a week long residency at the Festival, during which the composer will work closely with the Quartet in a workshop and rehearsal process, culminating in a public performance on a regular Festival concert and a recording; a $1000 commissioning fee; and transportation to and from Santa Fe, plus hotel and rental car during the residency.
+COMMISSIONING OPPORTUNITIES: Several commissions to TMC composition fellows are awarded each year for the following season.
+The Santa Fe Chamber Music Festival will invite one composer from a recent TMC class to participate in its Young Composer String Quartet Program.
+This will entail compositing a 6-8 minute string quartet for the Flux Quartet; a week long residency at the Festival, during which the composer will work closely with the Quartet in a workshop and rehearsal process, culminating in a public performance on a regular Festival concert and a recording; a $1000 commissioning fee; and transportation to and from Santa Fe, plus hotel and rental car during the residency.

-Composition Fellows are also considered for two TMC commissioned works, for brass and wind ensemble respectively, to be performed during the following Tanglewood season.
-Commissioned composers for 2018 will receive transportation to and from Tanglewood, accommodations during their stay, and a $2500 honorarium.
+Composition Fellows are also considered for two or three TMC commissioned works for brass, wind, and double bass ensembles, to be performed the following Tanglewood season.
+Commissioned composers for receive a $2500 honorarium for their works, plus transportation and accommodations during their stay at Tanglewood for the rehearsal and performance period.

 For application requirements and to apply to the Conducting Fellowship Program, click here.